 You can also head to Microsoft’s website and download a 90-day evaluation version of Windows 10 Enterprise.
 It will continue working for 90 days–about three months.
 It’s designed for organizations to evaluate Windows 10 Enterprise.

 This evaluation copy comes with the extra features built into Windows 10 Enterprise, so it’s also a convenient way to test these Enterprise features.
-However, you can upgrade any edition of Windows 10 to the Enterprise edition if you have a key or just don’t mind it not being activated afterwards.
+However, you can upgrade any edition of Windows 10 to the Enterprise edition if you have a key.

 Of course, you can also just buy a new PC that comes with Windows 10.
 It’s not really free because the manufacturer has to pay for the Windows license.
 But, if you’re looking to upgrade from Windows 7, 8, or 8.1, it makes a lot more sense to buy a new computer that comes with Windows 10 for a few hundred bucks rather than spend $120 on a Windows 10 Home license to upgrade an old PC.
 PC manufacturers get a good deal and pay less than normal Windows users do for those licenses.